City-of-Helsinki/helavatar/README.md

 sudo -u postgres createuser -R -S helavatar
 # Following is for US locale, helavatar should not behave differently
 # depending on locale
-#sudo -u postgres createdb -Olinkedevents linkedevents
+#sudo -u postgres createdb -Ohelavatar helavatar
 # This is is for Finnish locale
 sudo -u postgres createdb -Ohelavatar -Ttemplate0 -lfi_FI.UTF-8 helavatar
 # This fills the database with a basic skeleton